Can I still call this a "blog" in 2026?

 I knew nothing about SEO back then, but I found myself dealing with increasingly large amounts of traffic which led to hosting issues.
 I had to change hosting providers countless times over the years as my site put too much strain on the server or tested the limits of their “unlimited bandwidth” plans.

-This all came to a head when my site was mentioned on a popular radio show (remember, it was the 90s) and subsequently pulled down by my host for crashing the server on which it resided.
+This all came to a head when my site was mentioned on a popular radio show (remember, it was the 90s) and subsequently pulled down by my host for crashing the server on which it resided after going “viral” (which wasn’t really a thing yet).
 Heated words were exchanged, and he refused to share my files with me.
 Since I didn’t have them backed up, I had to piece things together from multiple sources.
 Live and learn!

 As a result of this situation, I started learning more about server logs and analytics.
 Google Analytics wasn’t a thing back then; extreme-dm.com was the best (free) option that I was aware of.